Permanent identities, combinatorial sequences, and permutation statistics: Proofs of Conjectures

-The idea is to begin with the cycle decomposition of certain permutation $\pi\in\S_{n-1}$, and insert $n$ into $\pi$, say between $i$ and $\pi(i)$, to get a new permutation $\pi'\in\S_n$.
 The rest of the proof is to verify, in a case-by-case fashion, that the parity changes of both $\iexc$ and $\exc_P$ are the same, when we go from $\pi$ to $\pi'$.
-The obvious case is when $n$ is a fixed point for $\pi'$, we see neither $\iexc$ nor $\exc_P$ changes in this case.
-We collect the remaining cases in the following table so that the readers can easily check for themselves.
+When $n$ is a fixed point for $\pi'$, we see neither $\iexc$ nor $\exc_P$ changes in this case.
+We collect the remaining cases in the above table so that the readers can easily check for themselves.
 The bottom case in the table means that $n$ joins a fixed point $\pi(i)=i$ of $\pi$ to form a $2$-cycle $(i~n)$ of $\pi'$. \end{proof}